Load Thresholds for Cuckoo Hashing with Overlapping Blocks: Closing the Gap – Proof of the Main Theorem

 \section{Closing the Gap – Proof of the Main Theorem}

-The key ingredient still missing to proof the main theorem is \cref{lem:no-small-hall-wittnesses}, stated on page \pageref{lem:no-small-hall-wittnesses}. \begin{proof}[Proof of \cref{lem:no-small-hall-wittnesses}] Call a set $X ⊂ ℤ_n = V(\hut W_n)$ inducing (hyper-)edges of total weight $ℓ|X|$ or more a \emph{bad set}.
-We now consider all possible sizes $t$ of $X$ and each possible number $αt$ ($0 < α ≤ 1$) of connected components of $X$ separately, using the first moment method to bound the probability that a bad set $X$ with such parameters exists, later summing over all $t$ and $α$.
+The key ingredient still missing to prove the main theorem is Lemma \ref{lem:no-small-hall-wittnesses}, stated on page \pageref{lem:no-small-hall-wittnesses}. \begin{proof}[Proof of Lemma \ref{lem:no-small-hall-wittnesses}] Call a set $X ⊂ ℤ_n = V(\hut W_n)$ a \emph{bad set} if it induces (hyper-)edges of total weight $ℓ|X|$ or more.
+We now consider all possible sizes $t$ of $X$ and each possible number $αt$ ($0 < α ≤ 1$) of contiguous segments of $X$ separately, using the first moment method to bound the probability that a bad set $X$ with such parameters exists, later summing over all $t$ and $α$.